Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 The basis of the diet should be vegetables and lean meats and fish.
 Mandatory exercise stress.

-It is also necessary to quit smoking and drinking alcoholic beverages.
+It is also necessary to stop smoking and drinking strong alcoholic drinks.
 It is advisable to normalize blood cholesterol levels and blood pressure.

-When choosing a drug treatment, only drugs that have successfully passed clinical trials and have proven their high efficiency are used.
+When selecting drug treatment, only drugs that have successfully passed clinical trials and proven to be highly effective are used.

-Don't be negligent about your heart!
-Did you know that in economically developed countries one third of deaths occur from coronary heart disease.
+Don't be careless with your heart!
+Did you know that in economically developed countries, a third of deaths occur from coronary heart disease.
 This disease, if left untreated, can lead to serious consequences.
 The patient develops chronic heart failure over time.
 The quality of life drops sharply.
-With coronary artery disease, patients often experience sudden cardiac arrest.
-Therefore, be sure to contact a specialist at the first signs of heart problems.
+With coronary heart disease, patients quite often experience sudden cardiac arrest.
+Therefore, be sure to contact a specialist if the first signs of problems with your heart occur.
 Doctors have a sufficient arsenal of tools to help you.

-Most often, if the disease is not too advanced, coronary heart disease is treated with drugs.
-Medications are given mostly to keep heart attacks from recurring and to prevent myocardial infarction from developing.
+Most often, if the disease is not too advanced, coronary heart disease is treated with medications.
+Medicines are prescribed for the most part to prevent the recurrence of heart attacks, as well as to prevent the development of myocardial infarction.

 If you feel the onset of an attack of coronary heart disease, you should take a nitroglycerin tablet.
-This drug dilates blood vessels and improves the nutrition of the heart muscle.
-You should not drink any more drugs without a doctor's prescription.
+This drug dilates blood vessels and improves nutrition of the heart muscle.
+You should not take any more medications without a doctor’s prescription.

 What can a doctor prescribe?
-These are medicines that reduce the need for your myocardium for oxygen, vasodilators.
+These are medications that reduce the need for oxygen in your myocardium, vasodilators.

 It should be remembered that the cause of coronary heart disease is that the vessel is blocked by a plaque or thrombus.
-This situation cannot be changed with the help of conservative treatment.
-To cleanse the vessel bed, it is necessary to perform surgical intervention.
-But this is an extreme measure, which is not always resorted to.
-One of the types of surgical interventions for coronary heart disease is bypass surgery.
-In this operation, a piece of the vessel is cut out and an artificial site is inserted in its place.
-The operation is difficult because the patient is connected to a heart-lung machine during it, because the heart should not beat.
-After bypass surgery, the body recovers for a long time.
-Such operations have a fairly large number of contraindications.
+This situation cannot be changed with conservative treatment.
+To cleanse the vessel bed, surgical intervention is necessary.
+But this is an extreme measure that is not always resorted to.
+One type of surgical intervention for coronary heart disease is bypass surgery.
+During this operation, a piece of the vessel is cut out and an artificial section is inserted in its place.
+The operation is complicated because the patient is connected to a heart-lung machine during it, because the heart should not beat.
+After bypass surgery, the body takes quite a long time to recover.
+Such operations also have a fairly large number of contraindications.

 For many years, acetylsalicylic acid has been used for the prevention and treatment of coronary heart disease.
-Today, drugs have been created that replace aspirin and at the same time affect the body more gently and sparingly.
+Created today medicines, replacing aspirin and at the same time affecting the body more gently and sparingly.

-Don't try to self-medicate.
-Pharmacies really have a ton of remedies for the treatment of coronary heart disease.
-Each of these agents has a very strong effect on the body, therefore, it can significantly disrupt the work of the heart.
-Coronary heart disease can only be treated under medical supervision.
+Do not try to self-medicate.
+Pharmacies actually have a lot of remedies for the treatment of coronary heart disease.
+Each of these drugs has a very strong effect on the body, so it can significantly disrupt the functioning of the heart.
+Treatment of coronary heart disease can only be carried out under the supervision of a doctor.

-Most modern way The treatment of coronary artery disease is endovascular surgery.
-The lumen of the vessel is cleaned using micro-instruments inserted through a small opening in the skin.
-The surgeon monitors the progress of the operation using an X-ray.
+Most in a modern way The treatment for coronary heart disease is endovascular surgery.
+The lumen of the vessel is cleaned using microinstruments inserted through a small hole in the skin.
+The surgeon monitors the progress of the operation using x-rays.
 The patient is not even given general anesthesia.
-For such an operation, local anesthesia is sufficient.
+To perform such an operation, local anesthesia is sufficient.

-According to doctors, all surgical methods for treating coronary heart disease are very effective.
-In addition, after them, the patient practically does not develop any complications.
+According to doctors, everything surgical methods Treatments for coronary heart disease are very effective.
+In addition, after them the patient practically does not develop any complications.

-After treating coronary heart disease, you will need to reconsider your lifestyle and diet.
+After treatment for coronary heart disease, you will need to reconsider your lifestyle and diet.
 The basis of the diet should now be vegetables and lean meats and fish.
-A feasible physical activity is required.
-You will have to quit smoking and drinking alcohol.
+Strong physical activity is required.
+You will have to give up smoking and drinking strong alcoholic drinks.
 It is also advisable to normalize blood cholesterol levels and blood pressure.

-To improve blood circulation, the tiensmed.ru medical board (www.tiensmed.ru) advises to purchase a circulatory stimulator. produced by Tianshi Corporation.
-The action of the device is based on the effect on biologically active points of your body.
+To improve blood circulation, the medical board of tiensmed.ru (www.tiensmed.ru) advises purchasing a Circulatory Stimulator. produced by Tianshi Corporation.
+The operation of the device is based on the effect on biological active points Your body.
 The method is completely safe.
-The device comes with detailed instructions for use.
-You can easily find the necessary areas on your body for exposure.
-With the help of the Blood Circulation Stimulator, you will not only improve blood circulation, but also heal the body as a whole.
+Included with the device detailed instructions by use.
+You can easily find the necessary areas on your body for treatment.
+With the help of the Blood Circulation Stimulator, you will not only improve blood circulation, but also improve the health of the body as a whole.

-Ischemic heart disease occurs as a result of insufficient blood supply to the myocardium.
-As a result - the death of a portion of the heart muscle, or myocardial infarction.
-The imbalance between the heart's need for oxygen and the ability of the vessels to provide this need can be caused by a number of reasons.
+Coronary heart disease occurs as a result of insufficient blood supply to the myocardium.
+The result is the death of a section of the heart muscle, or myocardial infarction.
+An imbalance between the heart's need for oxygen and the ability of the blood vessels to meet this need can be caused by a number of reasons.
 In general, they can be divided into two groups:

 1. Intravascular changes.

-• atherosclerosis - narrowing of the lumen of the coronary arteries due to the growth of cholesterol plaques;
+• atherosclerosis - narrowing of the lumen of the coronary arteries due to the proliferation of cholesterol plaques;

-• thrombosis - blockage of blood vessels by blood clots (thrombi), can occur against the background of atherosclerosis;
+• thrombosis - blockage of blood vessels with blood clots (thrombi), which can occur against the background of atherosclerosis;

-• spasm of the coronary arteries (vasospasm) - narrowing of the vascular lumen due to contraction of arthritic smooth muscles;
+• spasm of the coronary arteries (vasospasm) - narrowing of the vascular lumen due to contraction of the smooth muscles of the arteries;

 • tachycardia - increased heart rate (HR);

-• myocardial hypertrophy - an increase in the volume of the heart muscle, arises from a high load on the myocardium.
+• myocardial hypertrophy - an increase in the volume of the heart muscle, occurs due to high load on the myocardium.

-Some of the above causes of ischemia are reversible (tachycardia) or are easily treatable, if detected early (arterial hypertension), some - appear suddenly (thrombosis) and pose a great danger to life.
+Some of the above causes of ischemia are reversible (tachycardia) or easily treatable if detected early (arterial hypertension), some appear suddenly (thrombosis) and pose a huge threat to life.

-Causal changes in the cardiovascular vascular systemsthey do not appear spontaneously; they usually take years to develop.
-And if you pay attention to your own well-being in time and exclude possible risk factors - ischemia, in most cases, can be avoided.
-The main risk factors for the development of coronary artery disease can be roughly divided into reversible and irreversible.
+Causal changes in the cardiovascular system do not occur spontaneously; as a rule, they take years to develop.
+And if you pay attention to your own well-being in time and exclude possible risk factors, ischemia, in most cases, can be avoided.
+The main risk factors for the development of coronary artery disease can be divided into reversible and irreversible.

 Irreversible risk factors:

 Heredity is of great importance in the development of coronary heart disease.
-According to various sources, a hereditary predisposition occurs in 80-90% of cases of thrombophilia, common reason thrombosis of the coronary arteries.
+According to various sources, hereditary predisposition occurs in 80-90% of cases of thrombophilia development, common cause thrombosis of the coronary arteries.

-Diabetes mellitus - In addition to the danger of hyperglycemia, diabetes mellitus can significantly accelerate the risk of ischemia.
-Elevated level blood glucose contributes to damage vascular wall, including the coronary vessels.
-In addition to the direct danger to blood vessels, diabetes mellitus contributes to the accumulation of fat, thereby exacerbating the negative effect on the heart arteries.
+Diabetes mellitus - in addition to the danger of hyperglycemia, diabetes mellitus can significantly accelerate the risk of developing ischemia.
+Increased level glucose in the blood contributes to damage to the vascular wall, including the coronary vessels.
+In addition to the direct danger to blood vessels, diabetes mellitus promotes the accumulation of fat, thereby exacerbating the negative effect on the heart arteries.

-Hypothyroidism - inadequate hormone production thyroid gland...
-As with diabetes mellitus, hypothyroidism, in addition to its negative impact on the condition of the coronary arteries, contributes to obesity, which, in turn, is an additional risk factor for the development of ischemia and associated complications.
+Hypothyroidism - insufficient production of hormones thyroid gland.
+As is the case with diabetes mellitus, hypothyroidism, in addition to its negative impact on the condition of the coronary arteries, contributes to obesity, which is, in turn, an additional risk factor for the development of ischemia and related complications.

 Physical inactivity - low physical activity, or hypotension, also poses a serious threat to the health of the coronary arteries.
-Negative consequences hypodynamia manifests itself in a state of activity, when the heart, weaned from exertion, is forced to pump an unexpectedly large amount of blood.
+Negative consequences physical inactivity manifests itself in a state of activity, when the heart, unaccustomed to stress, is forced to pump an unexpectedly large amount of blood.

-Obesity is a fairly common cause of heart disease, in particular ischemic heart disease.
-In addition, excess fat deposition further increases the risk of complications during the course of cardiac ischemia.
+Obesity is a fairly common cause of heart disease, in particular coronary artery disease.
+In addition, excess fat deposition further increases the risk of complications during cardiac ischemia.
 Despite its danger, obesity, in most cases, is a reversible risk factor - the load on the heart decreases in direct proportion to the decrease in body weight.

-Smoking is another reversible, but rather dangerous factor in the development of coronary artery disease.
-According to the data of various studies, the risk of ischemia in a smoking part of the world's population is 2-7 times higher than in a nonsmoker.
-Despite the spread in numbers, bad influence tobacco addiction on heart health is unequivocally supported by numerous studies.
+Smoking is another reversible, but rather dangerous factor in the development of IHD.
+According to various studies, the risk of developing ischemia in the smoking part of the world's population is 2-7 times higher than in non-smokers.
+Despite the difference in numbers, bad influence The impact of tobacco addiction on heart health is clearly supported by numerous studies.

-Alcoholism - those who still did not know about it or had doubts should be warned: alcohol has a detrimental effect on the health of your heart, as well as on health in general.
-Despite the periodic statements of some "luminaries" about the harmlessness and even benefits of alcohol, the statistics are relentless - about 20% of deaths from cardiovascular diseases are caused by excessive alcohol consumption.
-Besides clear signs development of ischemic heart disease on the basis of alcohol abuse, there are so-called "sober" cases, when the consequences of harmful effects are manifested after years of life without alcohol.
-The negative effect of ethylene on the cardiovascular system goes along several lines:
+Alcoholism - those who still did not know about it or doubted it should be warned: alcohol has a detrimental effect on the health of your heart, as well as on your health in general.
+Despite periodic statements by some “luminaries” about the harmlessness and even benefits of alcohol, the statistics are inexorable - about 20% of deaths from cardiovascular diseases caused by excessive alcohol consumption.
+Except obvious signs development of ischemic heart disease due to alcohol abuse, there are so-called “sober” cases, when the consequences harmful effects appear after years of living without alcohol.
+Negative effects of ethylene on cardiovascular system goes in several directions:

-• Acting on the distribution of electrolytes, alcohol causes disturbances in the work of the coronary vessels.
+• By affecting the distribution of electrolytes, alcohol causes disruption of the coronary vessels.

-• Once in the blood, alcohol causes hemolysis (breakdown of red blood cells, the very ones that are carried).
+• Once in the blood, alcohol causes hemolysis (the breakdown of red blood cells, the very ones that carry them).

-• Alcohol disrupts the mechanisms of blood sugar regulation, changing its level up to the state of hypoglycemia.
+• Alcohol disrupts the mechanisms of blood sugar regulation, changing its level up to a state of hypoglycemia.

-In most cases of ischemia, several factors take place at once.
-At the same time, the presence of reversible risk factors, unfortunately, is usually promoted by trivial human disorder.
-With a responsible attitude to one's own health, the risk of developing coronary artery disease can be significantly reduced by getting rid of bad habits, keeping food in moderation and maintaining physical activity.
+In most cases of ischemia, several factors occur at once.
+At the same time, the presence of reversible risk factors, annoying as it may be, is usually facilitated by trivial human carelessness.
+With a responsible attitude towards your own health, the risk of developing coronary heart disease can be significantly reduced by getting rid of bad habits, maintaining moderation in food consumption and maintaining physical activity.

 Consequences of myocardial ischemia